kmstern4/medieval-zombies/README.md

 ## Controls

-Press SPACE to advance through dialogue
+Press SPACE to advance through dialogue<br/>
-Use ARROW KEYS to choose action in the battle menu Press ENTER to use an action in the battle menu
+Use ARROW KEYS to choose action in the battle menu<br/>
+Press ENTER to use an action in the battle menu